MoonPoet/xaprb-src/content/blog/2016/what-women-tell-me.md

 Here's how [a female writer (of course!) at Vox](http://www.vox.com/2016/8/4/12377900/hillary-clinton-sexist-interview-questions) summed it up:

-> Pundit after pundit, in decade after decade, asks why voters don’t like
+> Pundit after pundit, in decade after decade, asks why voters don't like
 > Clinton.
 And pundit after pundit answers their own questions without realizing
 > it.
 Is it possible that people could like a woman who is independent and
 > opinionated?